kevin-mcneil/csm-playbook/communication/email-templates/README.md

 ## Introduction Email for a New Stakeholder

-Generated from the AI Companion System prompt:
+Generated from the AI Companion System prompt (Communication Template Prompt):

-Using the stakeholder table we created, generate four communication templates:

-1. An introduction email for a new stakeholder explaining our partnership vision
+Using the stakeholder table we created, generate four communication templates including an introduction email for a new stakeholder explaining our partnership vision.

 Template structure: